take4mats/docker-irrtoolset/README.md

 # docker-irrtoolset
-A docker image definition for irrtoolset
+A docker image definition for the IRR Toolset (https://github.com/irrtoolset/irrtoolset)